K7MDL2/CI-V_Serial_Band_Decoder/README.md

 wfView is used as a LAN to serial bridge.
 Installing wfView on the Pi is fairly simple.
 I used the fullbuild-wfview script.
 You can find the wfView 2.x files, instructions, and install/build script for Pi here.
 See the wfView section for installing wfView.

 Use the Wiki pages on the IC905 TCP Ethnernet Decoder project.
-This is very similar with just a few name changes.
+This program is a variation and is very similar with just a few name changes along witthe config notes applied below.
 [https://github.com/K7MDL2/IC905_Ethernet_Decoder](https://github.com/K7MDL2/IC905_Ethernet_Decoder/wiki)

-The main app name here is CI-V_Serial.py and has the same install script, logs, config, and service files with names changed from Decoder905 to Decoder.
+The main app name here is CIV_Serial.py and has the same install script, logs, config, and service files with names changed from Decoder905 to Decoder.
  This permits parallel operation with the TCP905 version which is how things are in my dev environment.
-The 'view_log' tool is now 'view_decoder_log'.
+Be sure to use unique IO pins to avoid GPIO conflicts.
+The 'view_log' tool is now 'view_Decoder_log'.

 I support multiple radios.
 I auto-detect the CI-V address and dynamically change the frequency table and IO pin table reloading the necessary variables to switch between the 905 (and 9700 which is the same) and the 705, hopefully other radios later.

-I have a config file entry inside the file ~/Decoder.config that will be overrriden by the detected CI-V address.
+I have a config file entry inside the file ~/Decoder.config that will be overriden by the detected CI-V address.
 In the future I am thinking of using these entries to override the address to account for non-standard CI-V addresses or multiple radio configs in a single file.
 They could have different IO pin assignments.
 For now it is used to specifiy the initial frequency table loaded before a CI-V address is detected.

     # --------------------------------
     #